SPGoding/vanilla-datapack/README.md

     - `dimension`/`dimension_type`/`worldgen`...
 - `scripts`: All the scripts you're inrested in.
   - `download_inputs.ts`: Downloads the input files for the passed-in JSON parameter.
+  - `generate.ts`: Generates the data pack and summaries from the input.
   - `get_latest_version.ts`: Prints a JSON with `version`, `download`, and `sha1` to the stdout.
   - `github_action_tick.ts`: Executes the things that the GitHub Action likes.
   - `utils.ts`: Some common functions used by other scripts.